Rank Tracking Overview

-Rank tracking widgets are found by clicking "Add Widget", then drilling down through SEO --> Rankings, and selecting your widget style and desired metrics from there.
+Rank tracking widgets are found by clicking "Edit Dashboard" to enter Edit mode and then clicking the "+" sign at the bottom right of the screen.
+You'll then be able to drill down through SEO --> Rankings, and select your widget style and desired metrics from there.

 Once you've added a widget, you can decide which metrics show up on the widget - and apply additional customizations to the widget - by clicking the widget's "gear" icon.